aiven/devportal/docs/platform/howto/disk-autoscaler.rst

 Disable disk autoscaler
 -----------------------

-To disable disk autoscaling on your Aiven service, you need to disconnect the service from the autoscaler integration enpoint.
-You can also delete the integration enpoint itself if you don't need it for future purposes.
+To disable disk autoscaling on your Aiven service, you need to disconnect the service from the autoscaler integration endpoint.
+You can also delete the integration endpoint itself if you don't need it for future purposes.
 You can disable disk autoscaling in `Aiven Console <https://console.aiven.io/>`_, using Aiven API, or Aiven CLI client.

 Disable in Aiven Console
 ~~~~~~~~~~~~~~~~~~~~~~~~